wdawson/okta.github.io/_source/_posts/2018-05-10-build-video-chat-app-with-javascript-webrtc-and-okta.md

 ## Set Up Okta

-Now that you've got a simple web page with some styling on it, let's setup the user login component using Okta.
+Now that you've got a simple web page with some styling on it, let's set up the user login component using Okta.
 If you don't already have an Okta developer account, go create one now then come back (it should only take a second): https://developer.okta.com/signup/

-Once you've got your Okta account and you're logged into the Okta dashboard, you'll need to create a new Okta Application (this is how Okta knows what type of app you're building and what type of authentication to allow).
+Once you've got your Okta account and you're logged into the Okta dashboard, you'll need to create a new Okta application (this is how Okta knows what type of app you're building and what type of authentication to allow).

 To do this, navigate to the **Applications** tab from your dashboard and click the **Add Application** button.
 Once there, click the **Single-Page App** icon (because you are building a SPA) then click **Next**.